 The Classical Academic Press website has a number of free resources that you might use to enhance the program.
 Flash Dash Latin is a free online computer game for Latin review.
 Additional exercises, quizzes, and tests for Primer A and additional exercises for Primer B plus answer keys have been submitted by a number of Latin for Children users.
 A suggested weekly schedule for the complete Primer A bundle is also available.

 Latin for Children is very thorough and easy to understand.
 It doesn't "dumb down" the content for the younger audience, but it presents lesson material in manageable chunks with plenty of practice, repetition, and review.
 Students learn 240 new words in each Primer, and by the end of Primer C, they will have covered all five noun declensions and all four verb conjugations, six verb tenses and much more.
 This content is equivalent to about 1 1/2 years of high school level Latin.
 While LFC could be used for high schoolers, there are more efficient programs that target older students.
 LFC is very easy for teachers to use without lesson prep time.
 Older students might even be able to work through lessons on their own.

 You can purchase individual books if you wish.
-You definitely need the Primer, Answer Key, and Activity Book.
-If you are not familiar with chants and the pronunciation, you should also get the DVD/CD set.
-Ideally, you should start out with the Mastery Bundle that includes all these plus a History Reader.
-Check the website for all the purchasing options.
+You definitely need the Primer, Answer Key, and Activity Book, but I recommend that you get the DVDs/CDs or the streaming option as well.
+Ideally, you should start out with the Mastery Bundle that includes all components plus a History Reader.
+Check the website for all of the purchasing options.

 Note that it appears that the Primer A text has the same ISBN for both the original and revised editions.
 The revised edition shows a boy reading a scroll on the front.